wp-plugins/clobber-spam-users/readme.txt

 Contributors: salzano
 Donate link: http://www.tacticaltechnique.com/donate/
-Tags: spam, spam posts, delete users
-Requires at least: 3.0.0
+Tags: spam, spam posts, delete users, ugc, delete posts, blog spam Requires at least: 3.0.0
 Tested up to: 3.4.2
-Stable tag: 0.121030
+Stable tag: 0.121111

 This plugin makes it easy to delete spam posts submitted to your website by creating a dashboard called "Clobber Spam" in your Users menu.